Revision note.Old Swing-Master 15, by the Benson All Star Orchestra, has surfaced at last. We have also performed some editorial cleanup.

 In later years, Sonderling concentrated on his Sonderling Broadcasting Corporation (we are indebted to his obituary in the New York Times for details).
 At its peak, the Sonderling operation included 11 radio stations in major markets, a TV station (WAST, the CBS affiliate in Albany, New York), and a movie theater chain in New York and the New England States that included 55 screens.
 In 1974, Sonderling Broadcasting's Black-oriented radio stations were located in Chicago, New York City, Washington, DC, Memphis (the legendary WDIA), and Oakland.
 In 1980, most of Sonderling Broadcasting was sold to the Viacom conglomerate.
 Sonderling retained two radio stations in Chicago and the movie theater chain, but in 1987 he sold his remaining holdings and retired to the wealthy enclave of Bal Harbour, Florida.
 Egmont Sonderling died on July 22, 1997, at a cancer center in Miami.

 The collapse of Old Swing-Master took Al Benson out of the record business temporarily.
 Benson resumed freelance recording in March 1951 (with an Eddie South session that he sold to the Chess brothers).
 After building up his recording activity in 1952, he gave his new Parrot label a preliminary launch in December of 1952 (still in close coordination with Chess), then went out on his own in June 1953.
-In 1954, Benson added the Blue Lake subsidiary to Parrot, which he sustained until early 1956, when he sold the company to John Henry "Lawyer" Burton.
+In 1954, Benson added the Blue Lake subsidiary to Parrot, which he sustained until the end of 1955 or the beginning of 1956, when he sold the company to John Henry "Lawyer" Burton.

 We are including this appendix because in May 1949, Old Swing-Master concluded a deal to distribute three 78s (6 sides) drawn from of a limited-edition album of four 78s that was put out by the tiny Jazz Ltd. label.
 Bill and Ruth Reinhardt started the label to record some of the traditional jazz artists who performed at their club, Jazz Ltd., at 11 East Grand Street.